webfactory/WebfactoryNewsletterRegistrationBundle/README.md

 protection and a smooth user journey:

 - Sign up with email address only
-- No data is saved until the newsletter recipient verifies their email address (double opt in)
+- No personal data is saved until the newsletter recipient verifies their email address (double opt in)
 - Additional user data can be provided after double opt in (planned)
-- Supports newsletter categories
+- Supports zero, one or many newsletters
 - Highly customizable due to small interfaces, Doctrine interface mapping (e.g. there are some webfactory specific names you might want to change) and service replacements.